 Capital assets are reflected net of depreciation.
 A schedule of capital assets including additions and retirements can be found in Note E to the financial statements.
-Net capital assets decreased \$5.4 million during fiscal year 2018 primarily due to depreciation expensed in 2018 offset by the addition of Leoser Housing and University Center renovations.
+Net capital assets decreased \$.7 million during fiscal year 2021.
+Majority of this change is due to an increase in construction in progress, decrease in depreciation and equipment.
 The chart below provides further information.

-Change in Capital Assets 2018 2017 Additions: Buildings \$ 7.6 million \$ 12.5 million Construction in Progress Equipment (4.1 million) .7 million (6.9 million) 2.2 million Library Materials (3.9 million) (.05 million) Deduction: Net Depreciation (5.7 million) (9.06 million)
+Change in Capital Assets 2021 2020

+Additions: Buildings \$.3 million \$ 1.4 million

+Construction in Progress 7.7 million 2.3 million

+Art 0 0

+Equipment (.7 million) (.4 million)

+Land and Infrastructure 0 0

+Library Materials (.3 million) (.1 million)

+Deduction: Net Depreciation (7.7 million) (9.0 million)

+Net Fiscal Year Change (\$.7 million) (\$ 5.8 million)

+- ; · · · ·

 Liabilities include both current liabilities, such as accounts payable, and noncurrent liabilities, such as bond and lease obligations.
-Total liabilities decreased \$5.4 million during fiscal year 2018.
-Current liabilities increased \$1.2 million.
-This amount includes an increase of \$1 million in current portion of noncurrent liabilities and increase of \$.2 million in unearned revenue.
-Noncurrent liabilities decreased \$6.6 million as debt obligations were paid down.
+Total liabilities decreased \$2.4 million during fiscal year 2021.
+Of this amount current liabilities increased \$.3 million, majority coming from increase in accounts payable and decrease in current portion of noncurrent liabilities.
+Noncurrent liabilities decreased \$2.7 million as debt obligations were paid down.
 Further information about long-term liabilities can be found in Note F to the financial statements.